 We have consistently committed to supporting refugees in Cambridge to resettle and feel safe, welcome and part of our community.
 We work closely with local community groups and voluntary organisations, and have been helped with offers of private-rented and housing association properties.

-- Sunday 22 June 2025 at the Corn Exchange
+- Sunday 28 June, 4 to 5.30pm at Cambridge Corn Exchange